IBAnimatable/IBAnimatable/README.md

 1. Open a storyboard or Xib file.
 2. Drag and drop a UI element eg. UIView to a ViewController.
-3. In Identity Inspector, connect the UI element to `Animatable` custom UI class, you can find all `Animatable` classes in (APIs section)[https://github.com/JakeLin/IBAnimatable#apis].
+3. In Identity Inspector, connect the UI element to `Animatable` custom UI class, you can find all `Animatable` classes in [APIs section](https://github.com/JakeLin/IBAnimatable#apis).
 4. Configure the UI and animations in Attribute Inspector.